From infant school to the Higher Education System (Universities etc.)

 (DOGE’S PALACE & MUSEO CORRER)

-From the Doge’s Palace – the heart of the Venetian Republic – to the nineteenth-century Royal Palace at the other end of St. Mark’s Square.
-The students not only experience the magnificence and splendour of these buildings but are offered the opportunity to make out the visible traces left by the complex and often dramatic historical development which occurred as the Venetian Republic ended and came under the dominion of Napoleonic France and then Habsburg Austria.
-At the same time, however, they see how Venice maintained its identity and the fundamentally Italian nature of its art.
-A single ticket for a truly “unique” visit.
+the nineteenth-century Royal Palace, home to the Museo Correr, located between the Napoleonic Wing and the Procurator Nuove.
+The visit enables an observation of the splendours of the past and also the visible traces left by the complex and often dramatic historical development which occurred as the Venetian Republic ended and came under the dominion of Napoleonic France and then Habsburg Austria.* At the same time, however, they see how Venice maintained its identity and the fundamentally Italian nature of its art.

 The Art detective

-Story-telling opens the way to the discovery of details and the solution of puzzles, all of which teach the children how to look at pictures and understand them..
+With the aid of an activity book, story-telling opens the way to the discovery of clues and the resol-ving of puzzles, all of which teach the children how to look at pictures and understand them.

 Language: Italian, English, French